 “The world has lost all its standards and all its tastes!”

 Where Love Has Gone was written by John Michael Hayes (Peyton Place), produced by Joseph L. Levine (The Graduate) and directed by Edward Dmytryk (The Caine Mutiny).
-Hayes, Levine, and Dmytryk were also responsible for bringing to the big screen another popular Robbins novel, The Carpetbaggers — the movie version of the best-selling book made an obscene amount of money.
+The three gentlemen were also responsible for bringing to the big screen another popular Robbins novel, The Carpetbaggers, which became a smash hit.
 However, lightning didn’t strike twice — Where Love Has Gone underperformed at the box office.

 Author Robbins changed details and names, but he didn’t fool anyone: people knew that this was a thinly-disguised version of the sensational murder trial.
 Exploitation?
-In all fairness, this is something that Robbins did throughout his entire career — his books are fun to read precisely because he draws from real-life people and situations.
+In all fairness, this was something that Robbins did throughout his entire career — Robbins’s books are fun to read precisely because he draws from real-life situations.

 Where Love Has Gone teams Susan Hayward with Bette Davis for the first and only time, and not entirely unexpected, this proved to be a combustive combination on/off the screen.
 The reasons for their mutual dislike are long and complex, so let’s just say that their personalities weren’t complementary.
 However, the mutual animosity worked great for the movie.
 As I said before, the film is mostly crap, but when Hayward and Davis share a scene all flaws are forgiven — there is something truly fascinating and compelling about their on-screen confrontations.